Mutual means for the common good.

 In theory societies are owned by their members.
 In reality directors seek to limit members’ rights to the annual vote only and even then they distort the documents so that members will vote in accordance with directors’ requirements.
 So, in effect, societies are owned by the directors.

 In theory building societies do not need to make excessive profits.
 In reality they do and directors may receive a bonus based mainly on profits.
 In theory directors’ bonuses may also be based partly on customer satisfaction.
 In reality there are very many dissatisfied customers but the big bonuses still get paid.
-The policies that determine pay and bonuses are kept secret even though it is members who fund them.
+The policies that determine exactly what each director receives in pay and bonuses are kept secret even though it is members who fund them.

 Many building societies have branched out into a variety of different financial activities to increase the salaries and bonuses of directors.
 As a result members are treated as sources of profit rather than targets for benefit.
 Increasing profits has thus resulted in many undesirable schemes and methods that relieve members of their money.